Fixed Wireless Broadband

 This is to be achieved by deploying new masts and transmitters that are specifically designed to connect customers to the internet via a ‘Fixed Wireless Access’ network.
 Many of these rural locations also struggle to get a decent internet connection so it is a great alternative to fill that gap in service and rebalance the disparity between urban and rural.
 Because of the fixed nature, this should not be confused with mobile broadband (ie 3G, 4G and 5G) which you would receive on a device with a SIM card, such as your phone.

-The programme is being funded by private and public finance. £6.89m is being provided by DEFRA / EAFRD and £1.46m from the Supplier.
-The Combined Authority will be working with Quickline to install new masts and transmitters around our region.
+The programme funding comes from private and public sources. £6.89m is being provided by DEFRA / EAFRD and £1.46m from the Supplier.
+The Combined Authority are working with Quickline to install new masts and transmitters around our region.
 Existing structures will also be utilised, where feasible, to minimise impact.
 This is a very exciting prospect for more remote areas as it helps to address some of the current inequalities that exist there.
 It should no longer be the case that residents and businesses in rural locations have to compromise between location and connectivity.

-The network will be ‘open access’ meaning that a range of Internet Service Providers (ISPs) can provide the broadband service to West Yorkshire residents.
+The network will be ‘open access’ meaning that a range of Internet Service Providers (ISPs) can provide the broadband service to West Yorkshire residents using this infrastructure.